Walter Scott Wines, Eola-Amity Hills

 Perhaps the most pivotal year, however, was 2014.
 Ken quit his day job with Galaxy Wines, a distributor job he had taken after his tenure at Evening Land; and Erica quit her wine director job with a Portland restaurant group—both to go full time with Walter Scott Wines.
-They also had a baby this year.
-And they made 3,600 cases, which is right about where they want to be for sustainability (and where they can do the job without help).
+They made their most wine ever (3,600 cases), but the key event of that year was that they had a baby.

 For years both Erica and Ken have been intimately involved with the Eola-Amity Winegrower’s Association and with IPNC/Pinot Camp.
 From his sojourn with Mark Vlossak and his time with the French team at the Seven Springs Vineyard, Ken has become passionate about vineyard sites, and he now works with some of the best (all dry farmed too).
 Most are in the Eola-Amity AVA—his home turf and favorite zone—but the couple buy from several other sites close by.
 All of the wines, unfortunately, are in limited supply.

-Vineyards: Eola Springs Vineyard, Eola-Amity Hills AVA; Vojtilla Vineyard, Chehalem Mountain AVA; Freedom Hill Vineyard, Willamette Valley AVA; Temperance Hill Vineyard, Eola-Amity Hills AVA; Sojouner Vineyard, Eola-Amity Hills AVA.
+Vineyards: Eola Springs Vineyard, Eola-Amity Hills AVA; Vojtilla Vineyard, Chehalem Mountain AVA; Freedom Hill Vineyard, Willamette Valley AVA; Temperance Hill Vineyard, Eola-Amity Hills AVA; Sojeau Vineyard, Eola-Amity Hills AVA.

 "La Combe Verte" translates as the green fault or the green valley, and is a tribute to both the Willamette Valley and to Patricia Green Cellars, which helped Ken and Erica get started their first year of production.
 Their success is the fault of the fine folks at Patricia Green Cellars.